 This page aims to help you complete an electronic Discharge of Charge dealing form.
 This form is used by a registered chargee to remove the recording of a charge or covenant charge from a folio of the Register.

 A charge may be discharged by persons other than the chargee in the following instances:

 upon certification by an officer of the Court pursuant to section 98 Conveyancing Act 1919

 upon lodgment of a vesting order pursuant to section 74 Trustee Act 1925 (infant or mentally incapable chargee) or section 75 Trustee Act 1925 (deceased chargee) or

 upon lodgment of a discharge executed by the Australian Securities and Investment Commission (ASIC) pursuant to section 601AF Corporations Act 2001 (Cth) in relation to deregistered companies.

-If you fall within one of the situtations noted above then you must lodge the paper version of this form.
-Additionally if you are seeking to have a charge removed in accordance with section 66 Real Property Act then this must be done by lodgment of a paper Request form.
+If you fall within one of the situations noted above then you must use the Dealing with Exception.
+Additionally if you are seeking to have a charge removed in accordance with section 66 Real Property Act 1900 then this must be done by lodgment of a Request form.

 Before lodging this document electronically via an Electronic Lodgment Network, a Subscriber must:

 establish their client’s right to deal with the land

 have a properly completed and executed Client Authorisation form and